Filtering Theory

 Nearly every computational tool used in early drug discovery yields statistically predictive, rather than absolutely definitive results.
 In nearly every case, prudence demands that one consider the causes of false-positives and false-negatives and make an attempt to optimize the area under the receiver-operator curve (ROC) for the computational tool.
 However, there are well known methods for improving statistical predictions of this nature that are independent of the absolute false-positive and false-negative rates.
 These methods include filtering the population to which a test will be applied.
 By applying a test to smaller populations that only contain molecules appropriate for the specific application at hand, the negative impact of the false-positive rate on the predictive results can be dramatically improved.

 A familiar example from the medical world will serve to illustrate this principle.
 Assume we have a test for the presence of the new foo virus which has an exceptional ROC curve with false-positive and false-negative values (1/1,000 and 1/1,000 respectively).
 Let us assume that the foo-syndrome, caused by the foo virus, effects 1 person in 20,000.
 If we gave this test to 100,000 people from the general population, we would expect 5 to actually have the foo syndrome.
-With this test, there is only a 0.05% percent chance that any of them would not be detected (i.e. be a false-negative).
+With this test, there is only a 0.05% percent chance that any of them would not be detected (that is, be a false-negative).
 However, we would expect there to be 100 false positive test results.
 Thus of the 105 total positive test results, only 4.8% would actually have the foo syndrome (positive predictive value = 4.8%).

 Confusion table for the unfiltered foo virus test (prevalence 1 in 20,000)